sufone/jummal/README.md

 # Jummal

-Really rough but functional calculator
+Really rough but functional calculator: https://jummal.com

 Inspired by the excellent https://www.abjadcalc.com/, but targeting a different UX and workflow, and also using Svelte